Model Checking Flat Freeze LTL on One-Counter Automata: Normal Form for Paths

 \begin{proof} First we give an informal explanation.
 The first thing to notice is that the length of a folded path (over alphabet $E \cup C$) never increases after a rewriting operation.
 The second thing is that the length of a folded path over $E$ (i.e., ignoring symbols from $C$) never increases either.
-Since rule \texttt{simplify} decreases the length, it can only be applied finitely many times.
-Similarly, rule \texttt{fold} decreases the length over $E$ because it replaces a symbol from $E$ by one from $C$.
+Since rule \texttt{simplify} strictly decreases the length, it can only be applied finitely many times.
+Similarly, rule \texttt{fold} strictly decreases the length over $E$ because it replaces a symbol from $E$ by one from $C$.
 Rules \texttt{gather\textsuperscript{$\pm$}} are more difficult to analyse because they only reorder the path by replacing symbols from $C$.
-But as it can be seen, a symbol $\cyclemark{\omega}$, where $\omega$ is a positive cycle, can only move left, and similarly a negative cycle can only move right.
+But notice that a symbol $\cyclemark{\omega}$, where $\omega$ is a positive cycle, can only move left, and similarly a negative cycle can only move right.
 Intuitively, this process must be finite because once a positive (negative) cycle reaches the leftmost (rightmost) position, it cannot move anymore.

 Formally, we will define a valuation over folded paths and show that it decreases after each application of a rule.
-First, for any folded path $\chi$ and any given simple cycle $\omega$, define the \emph{$\omega$-projection} $p_\omega(\chi)$ of $\chi$ as the subword only consisting of symbols of the form $\cyclemark{\omega^k}$:
+First, for any folded path $\chi$ and any given simple cycle $\omega$, define the \emph{$\omega$-projection} $p_\omega(\chi)$ of $\chi$ to be the subword consisting only of symbols of the form $\cyclemark{\omega^k}$:

 For any folded path $\chi$, define: